denizdogan/django-debug-requests-responses/README.md

 ddrr.quick_setup()
 ```

-Note: If you have any `LOGGING` configuration, put it before `quick_setup`,
-otherwise you will override the DDRR configuration!
+**Done!** When you run `runserver`, you'll now get the entire HTTP requests and
+responses, including headers and bodies.

+If you don't like the default output format, read on...

-## Customization
+### Customization

 `ddrr.quick_setup` accepts the following optional arguments: